IRRI station: History

 In December 2019, the flag stop was opened as PNR extended the Metro South Commuter trips by adding 5 more stations on the present commuter line.
 KiHa 59 series and KiHa 35 trainsets ply the route, with the former servicing the entire route to Tutuban and the latter going up to Alabang only.
 The station served as the southern terminus of the newly opened line.

 Services was disrupted as soon as the lockdown caused by the COVID-19 Pandemic takes effect mid-March 2020.
 As of October 2021, the service is still inactive.

 A passing loop was planned for possible use of locomotives in the station but only the switch was laid.
 This plan was not realized as of October 2021.

 In January 2022, the railway switch and the steel stairs was dismantled by PNR Crew along with DEL 5007 to be repurposed for the upcoming Inter-Provincial Commuter Train Service between San Pablo City in the province of Laguna and Lucena City in the province of Quezon.
 Only some dismantled rail pieces and railfrogs remain scattered in the area of the flagstop.

-In May 25, 2022, an inspection train hailing from Dela Rosa Station travelled to IRRI Flagstop with officials onboard to conduct certification of the railway from Manila to Los Banos for possible reopening of commuter services along with the San Pablo-Lucena Commuter Line.
+On May 25, 2022, an inspection train hailing from Dela Rosa Station travelled to IRRI Flagstop with officials onboard to conduct certification of the railway from Manila to Los Banos for possible reopening of commuter services along with the San Pablo-Lucena Commuter Line.
 The trainset used consist of DHL-9003, PC 8303, with DEL 5007 at the end serving as a back engine.
 As of July 2022 only the line connecting Laguna and Quezon Province had been realised while the Dela Rosa-IRRI-San Pablo is still pending due to lack of available train.